 Let me know if you have any questions and hopefully, we’ll hear from you soon!

-And then repeat that process for each of the different causes for churn.
+And then repeat that process for each of the different causes of churn.

 Incentive #2 - give a discount

 Whether it’s a one-time sign-up discount or a percentage off their monthly subscription, money off is one surefire way to get people’s attention.

 Just make sure to do the maths so you don’t end up losing money - after all, no one wants customers who cost them more than they make.